Kim Eslinger

 What to expect during construction?

 • During roadway construction, 4th St. will be closed to through traffic between 2nd Ave.
 N and Hennepin Ave.
 Local access will be maintained from 2nd Ave.
-N and 1st Ave.
+N to 1st Ave.
 N.

 • Pedestrian access will be maintained throughout construction.
-Be aware of your surroundings when walking on the sidewalk and biking in the roadway.
+Be aware of your surroundings when walking or biking near the construction zone.

 • Expect additional noise, dust, and vibration as crews complete work.